sherwinvishesh/StrategX/README.md

 ## License

-StrategX is open source and available under the [MIT License](LICENSE).
+StrategX is open source and available under the [Apache-2.0 license](LICENSE).

 ## Acknowledgments